 Semesters of Eligibility for Financial Aid

-If you entered as a first-year student, your eligibility for assistance from the university is normally limited to your first 8 academic semesters (4 years) at IIT, or 10 academic semesters (5 years) for student in the College of Architecture, including academic course work completed at another institution during a regular academic year, regardless of whether or not you received financial aid while attending that institution.
+If you entered as a first-year student, your eligibility for assistance from the university is normally limited to your first 8 academic semesters (4 years) at IIT, or 10 academic semesters (5 years) for students in the College of Architecture.
+This includes academic course work completed at another institution during a regular academic year, regardless of whether or not you received financial aid while attending that institution.

 Semesters of assistance for a transfer student are determined after a review of the student's previous college enrollment.

-Exceptions to these policies must be approved by the Appeals Committee on University Financial Aid which is chaired by the Vice Provost for Undergraduate Admission and Financial Aid; appeals for a one-semester extension follow the institutional scholarship appeal process here: http://www.iit.edu/financial_aid/appeals.shtml.
+Exceptions to these policies must be approved by the Appeals Committee on University Financial Aid which is chaired by the Vice Provost for Admissions and Financial Aid.
+Appeals for a one-semester extension follow the institutional scholarship appeal process.
 Students who may require a year-long course to meet degree requirements should make their educational plans explicit in the very first communication with the Office of Financial Aid.

-The Office of Financial Aid expects that appeals to the standard financial aid policy, will be fully supported by the student's academic advisor, and/or Educational Services, and/or the Office of the Associate Provost for Undergraduate Affairs.
+The Office of Financial Aid expects that appeals will be fully supported by the student's academic advisor, and/or Educational Services, and/or the Office of the Associate Provost for Undergraduate Affairs.